-If you want to participate in water sports like swimming or water-skiing, but you’re worried that your ostomy pouch could loosen or fall off, remember that many people with ostomies are able to enjoy the same activities now as they were before their surgeries.
+Do you want to go swimming but you’re worried your ostomy bag will loosen or fall off?
+Luckily, many people with ostomies are able to enjoy fun water sports and other summertime activities.

-With increasing temperatures, you may find you perspire more than usual, but ostomy pouches are designed to stay sealed to the skin and stay intact for up to a few days at a time, even with the typical daily moisture such as normal showers, baths, and sweating.
+With increasing temperatures, you may find you perspire more than usual.
+However, today’s ostomy pouches can stay sealed to the skin for up to a few days at a time, even with the typical daily moisture such as normal showers, baths, and sweating.
 Finally, after a few days, the seal will start to loosen.

-On average, people tend to change their skin barriers every few days and reapply, but this will depend on your individual needs, the rate of usage, and the type of ostomy appliances you use.
+On average, people tend to change their skin barriers every few days and reapply.
+However, keep in mind that this schedule depends on each individual’s needs, rate of usage, and ostomy product types.

 Most ostomy appliances come equipped with a water-resistant adhesive that should seal quite well.
 However, if you’re having difficulties keeping your pouch sealed to your skin, there are special adhesives available that create a stronger seal than usual.